Borealis (company): New business development

 The company develops products in the areas of healthcare, plastomers and foamable materials.

 Base chemicals

-Borealis produces a wide range of base chemicals such as melamine, phenol, acetone, ethylene and propylene for use in numerous and diverse industries, as well as fertilizers and technical nitrogen products.
+Borealis produces a wide range of base chemicals such as phenol, acetone, ethylene and propylene for use in numerous and diverse industries, as well as fertilizers and technical nitrogen products.

 Hydrocarbons and energy

-Borealis sources basic feedstock such as naphtha, butane, propane and ethane from the international oil and gas markets and converts these into ethylene, propylene and cracker co-products through its hydrocarbon units.
+Borealis sources basic feedstock such as naphtha, butane, propane and ethane from the international oil and gas markets.
+They convert these into ethylene, propylene, and cracker co-products through their hydrocarbon units.